GehadSalemFekry/GehadSalemFekry/README.md

 -->
 <h1>About Me 📌</h1>

-- 👋 I'm a Computer Science student and a `Quantum Computing` enthusiast
+- 👋 I'm master's student studying `Quantum Science and Technology`, and my bachelor's was in Computer Science and Mathematics
-- 💻 I'm currently working as a Software Engineer intern at `Dell Technologies`
+- 💻 I worked as a Product Security Engineer at `noon`
 - 🔭 I have `2+ year` of experience working as a Software Engineer
 - 💁‍♂️ I also worked as a `Teacher Assistant` at The American University in Cairo
 - 🌱 I'm currently improving myself in `Competitive Programming` and `Quantum Computing`